 - The Healthy Eating Plate encourages consumers to use healthy oils, and it does not set a maximum on the percentage of calories people should get each day from healthy sources of fat.
 In this way, the Healthy Eating Plate recommends the opposite of the low-fat message promoted for decades by the USDA.

 The Healthy Eating Plate summarizes the best evidence-based dietary information available today.
 As nutrition researchers are continually discovering valuable information, The Healthy Eating Plate will be updated to reflect new findings.

 Want to learn more?
-Use the Healthy Eating Pyramid, created by the Department of Nutrition at Harvard School of Public Health, as your guide to choosing a healthy diet, and the new Healthy Eating Plate as a handy blueprint for a healthy meal.
+Use the Healthy Eating Plate & Healthy Eating Pyramid, both created by the Department of Nutrition at Harvard School of Public Health, as your guides for choosing a healthy diet and creating healthy meals.
+To get started, here are 10 tips for healthy eating!